Call our licensed agents toll free 844.855.0163

 Comparison shop

 One of the best ways to save is to shop around and compare insurance companies against one another.
-If you hope to get cheap homeowners insurance quotes, go to a site like Insurance.com and compare rates from multiple insurers.

 Each insurer has its own formula for setting rates.
-That means your own profile as a homeowner is likely a better match with some companies than others.
+That means your profile as a homeowner is likely a better match with some companies than others.
 Find the right company, and you can save a bundle.

 Raise your deductible

-Try to avoid ‘attractive nuisances’
+Try to avoid attractive nuisances

 Maintain good credit

 Some people are surprised to learn that their credit score can impact their insurance rates.
 But in many states, this is true.
 So, try to keep your credit score high.
-In fact, Insurance.com research has found that nothing will increase your insurance rates more than having poor credit.
+Insurance.com research has found that nothing will increase your insurance rates more than having poor credit.
 On average, homeowners with bad credit pay more than twice as much for homeowners insurance than those with excellent credit.

 Bundle your insurance policies